Firehed/container/README.md

 - A shorthand syntax for interface-to-implementation has been added

-- Implicit autowiring of classes is not supported.
-  This is intentional in order to maximize compiler optimizations.

 - When recursively resolving dependencies, all required parameters must also be explicitly configured (see above)

 - Annotations are not supported.